-Have you ever been accused of being a “gatekeeper”?
-Most managers believe a good gatekeeper is worth their weight in gold.
+Most executives believe a good gatekeeper is worth their weight in gold.
 So what is gatekeeping all about?

 Open Communication

 In any business open communication is important.
-It gives senior management the opportunity to hear first hand what’s going on in their business.
+It gives senior management the opportunity to hear first-hand what’s going on in their business.
 It’s good for morale when staff feel they are being listened to and have a relationship with their senior management team.

 Time Management